-- (a) Return to work before the end of the maternity pay period; (N.B.: you are not allowed to return to work within 2 weeks of the date on which you give birth (Compulsory Leave Regulations 1994) and advance notice will be required if you intend to return to work before the end of the M.P.P.) - (b) Are taken into legal custody.
+- if you return to work before the end of the MPP (21 days' notice is required).
+(N.B. you are not allowed to return to work within 2 weeks of the date on which you give birth (Compulsory Leave Regulations 1994)) - if you are taken into legal custody - if you start work, after your baby is born, for an employer who did not employ you in the 15th week before EWC.